Arson Insurance Fraud

 Our firm has handled multiple types of insurance claims, including claims that were wrongfully denied due to bad faith, homeowner’s insurance claims, and other property damage claims.

-At Germain Law Group, we serve clients throughout the Hillsborough County area, in counties like Pasco, Pinellas, Manatee, and Sarasota County, Florida.
+At Germain Law Group, P.A., we serve clients throughout the Hillsborough County area, in counties like Pasco, Pinellas, Manatee, and Sarasota County, Florida.

 Call (813) 835-8888 now for an evaluation of your case and its potential viability.